A few key integrations can make your favorite workplace chat app even better

 Slack + Google Calendar integrations

-If you’re a Clockwise user on G Suite, it’s a snap to integrate Slack with Google Calendar.
+If you’re a Clockwise user on Google Workspace (G Suite), it’s a snap to integrate Slack with Google Calendar.
 Just click here to give Clockwise permission to connect to your Slack workspace.
 If you’re not using Clockwise yet, click here to get started for free.